aknyazeva22/activities-etl-project/README.md

 A browser window will open prompting you to sign in with your Azure credentials.
 Follow the on-screen instructions.

-If you have multiple subscriptions, you can set the active subscription after logging in using:
+If you have multiple subscriptions, set the active subscription after logging in:

 ```
 az account set --subscription "<subscription-name-or-id>"